nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot1](../assets/images/steel_mountain/screenshot1.png)

-To find out the name of the employee, we just have to save the image and his name is exposed as the filename of the image:
+To find out the name of the employee, we just have to save the image and his name is exposed in the filename of the image:

 ![screenshot2](../assets/images/steel_mountain/screenshot2.png)

-Alternatively, we could also look at the **source code** to find out his name.
+Alternatively, we could also look at the **source code** to find out his name:

 ![screenshot3](../assets/images/steel_mountain/screenshot3.png)